 Where Are Michelin Tires Made?

-Michelin tires are probably one of the most recognizable companies in the US and perhaps the world.
-It isn’t just tires for your minivan that they make.
-Michelin produces a vast range of products for motor sports, aircraft, farm equipment, and more.
+Michelin tires are among the most recognizable companies in the US and perhaps the world.
+And they don’t just make tires for your minivan.
+Michelin produces a wide range of products for motorsports, aircraft, farm equipment, and more.

-You might be surprised to learn that the complete name of the company is Compagnie Générale des Établissements Michelin.
-Originating in France, Michelin Tires was founded by two brothers in the late 1800s.
-At first, they produced tires for bicycles and carriages.
+You might be surprised to learn that the company’s full name is Compagnie Générale des Établissements Michelin.
+Founded in France by two brothers in the late 1800s, Michelin Tires is a global tire brand.
+At first, they produced bicycle and carriage tires.

 In 1989, Michelin acquired the Uniroyal-Goodrich brand, which was already established in the US.
 Over the years, they’ve traded positions for the world’s number one tire producer back and forth with other big brands like Bridgestone.
 Currently, Michelin stands at #1.

-The company’s North American headquarters is located in Greenville, South Carolina, yet the main home for the brand remains in its birthplace of Clermont-Ferrand, France.
+The company’s North American headquarters is in Greenville, South Carolina, yet the brand’s main home remains in its birthplace, Clermont-Ferrand, France.
 They employ over 132,000 people worldwide.

 Michelin and the fluffy mascot, the Michelin Man, have been a household name in America for decades.
 Read on to find out where those tires are actually coming from.